powerapi-ng/joulehunter/README.md

 ### v4.0.0

--   Async support!
-Pyinstrument now detects when an async task hits an await, and tracks time spent outside of the async context under this await.
+-   Async support! joulehunter now detects when an async task hits an await, and tracks time spent outside of the async context under this await.

     So, for example, here's a simple script with an async task that does a